shnCanos/sleet/README.md

 Meant for me, it is public for easier cloning, but you can use it too.

 What it does is pretty simple, although it doesn't work with all package managers, such as xbps.

-It writes the apps you install manually into list.shnaw which is stored in $HOME/.config/installer/list.shnaw Then, if you ever change distro, or simply delete your whole drive you have it as a backup!
+It writes the packages you install into "$HOME/.config/installer/list.shnaw".

+Then, if you ever change distro, or simply delete your whole drive you have it as a backup!
 Very nice!

 # Setting up